Last updated on February 3rd, 2020 at 06:33 am

 Is your current contract management system allowing you to accept an excessive amount of risk?

 Effective contract management in 2020 should score the risks associated with each of your contracts, preventing you from mistakenly accepting too much risk when you take on a new contract.
 Whether working with your vendors or your customers, you want to protect your business at every step in the process.
+Protect your company from the dangers of an opaque vendor contract management system by looking for these five pain points.

 Does your contract management system work effectively, with minimal intervention?